gaw1ik/Generative-Art-In-Python-Close-Packed-Circles/README.md

 *nCircles = # of circles currently placed in the frame*

-When the cirlces are not overlapping, nRegions should be equal to nCircles, because each region *is* a circle, but once there is an overlap, nRegions will be less than nCircles, because at that point, multiple circles are contributing to the same region.
+When the circles are not overlapping, nRegions should be equal to nCircles, because each region *is* a circle, but once there is an overlap, nRegions will be less than nCircles, because at that point, multiple circles are contributing to the same region.

 ### The Stop Condition:
 The number of failed attempts to create a new circle are tallied during each iteration.
 Failed attempts happen when the initial placement of a circle overlaps with existing circles.
-When the number of failed attempts exceed a certain number (I have used anywhere from 150 to 1000 for these examples) the program is ended.
+When the number of failed attempts exceeds a certain number (I have used anywhere from 150 to 1000 for these examples) the program is ended.
 This is a fairly non-robust stop condition, but it gets the job done just fine (at least for this range of Input parameters).

 # Brief Closing Thoughts
 This certainly isn't the most robust approach to this problem, and yet, I like the artistic nature of this solution.
 Something about it feels very organic, almost as if the algorithm is really *trying* to make itself work.
 The random selection and trial and error of the process makes for a great visual as well.